 When people hear the terms “identity theft” and “identity fraud,” they refer to them interchangeably.
 The U.S. Department of Justice refers to both terms as “all types of crime in which someone wrongfully obtains and uses another person’s personal data in some way that involves fraud or deception, typically for economic gain.”

-Whether you were charged with identity theft or identity fraud, an experienced criminal defense attorney in Pennsylvania attorney can help you.
+It is crucial to consult an experienced identity theft attorney to navigate the complexities of an identity theft case.
+Whether you were charged with an identity theft charge or identity fraud, an experienced criminal defense attorney in Pennsylvania can help you.
 Your defense attorney will investigate the details of your case and work with you to develop a defense strategy that is tailored to your best interest.
 The attorneys at Rubin, Glickman, Steinberg & Gifford, P.C. are available to take your call for a consultation.

 Contact an Experienced Newtown Criminal Defense Attorney About Your Identity Theft Charges In Pennsylvania

 Have you been charged with identity theft in Pennsylvania?
-A criminal conviction can carry with it heavy fines, jail time, and driver’s license suspension!
+A criminal conviction can carry heavy fines, jail time, and driver’s license suspension!
+Identity thieves face severe consequences under federal identity theft laws, making it crucial to have strong legal representation.
 That is why it is imperative that you speak with a qualified criminal defense lawyer about your case.
-The experienced criminal defense attorneys at Rubin, Glickman, Steinberg & Gifford, P.C. represent clients charged with identity theft and other types of white collar crimes in Doylestown, Lansdale, King of Prussia, Norristown, and throughout Southeastern Pennsylvania.
+The experienced criminal defense attorneys at Rubin, Glickman, Steinberg & Gifford, P.C., represent clients charged with identity theft and other types of white collar crimes in Doylestown, Lansdale, King of Prussia, Norristown, and throughout Southeastern Pennsylvania.
 Call (215) 822-7575 or fill out our confidential online contact form to schedule a free consultation about your case.
 We have an office located at 2605 N. Broad St., Colmar, PA 18915, in addition to an office located in Newtown, PA.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.